-Grid Reference TQ022617
+Grid Reference TQ023618

-Altitude (m, AOD) 8
+Altitude (m, AOD) 9

 Accumulated Temperature

-(°days, Jan-June) 1489
+(°days, Jan-June) 1488

 Average Annual Rainfall (mm) 633

 Field Capacity Days 127

 Moisture deficit, wheat (mm) 125

 Moisture deficit, potatoes (mm) 123

 - 2.2 Climatic factors are considered first when classifying land since climate can be overriding in the sense that adverse climatic conditions may restrict land quality irrespective of favourable site and soil conditions.
 The details in the table above show that there is no overall climatic limitation affecting this site.
 In addition, no local climatic factors such as exposure or frost risk affect the site. - 2.3 However, climatic factors do interact with soil factors to influence soil wetness and droughtiness limitations.
-At this locality, the climate is relatively warm and dry in both regional and national terms.
-As a result the liklichood of problems associated with soil droughtiness will be enhanced. - 3.
-Relief - 3.1 The site is lowlying and flat being at approximately 8m AOD.
-Nowhere on the site does gradient or microrelief affect agricultural land quality. - 4.
-Geology and Soils - 4.1 British Geological Survey, (1974) Sheet 273, Faversham shows the entire site to be underlain by Recent Head Brickearth deposits over Thanet Beds.
-A small band of Alluvium is mapped along the western-most boundry of the site. - 4.2 There is no published soils information relating to this site.
+At this locality, the climate is relatively warm and dry which means that soil droughtiness problems may be more likely to affect the agricultural use of the land, whilst soil wetness is less likely to influence land quality. - 3.
+Relief - 3.1 The site is flat and lies at an altitude of approximately 9m AOD.
+Nowhere on the site do gradient or microrelief affect agricultural land quality. - 4.
+Geology and Soils - 4.1 British Geological Survey, (1974) Sheet 273, Faversham shows the entire site to be underlain by Recent Head Brickearth deposits. - 4.2 There is no published soils information relating to this site.
 Both soil maps covering the area, (ie, Soil Survey of England and Wales, 1980, Soils of Kent, and Soils of South-East England, 1983) identify the site as being non-agricultural.
-Although it is on the urban fringe of Faversham and overgrown with weeds, the site has the potential for agricultural use. - 4.3 Detailed field examination of the soils on the site showed them to be medium textured, becoming heavier with depth, and variably affected by imperfect drainage.
+Although it is on the urban fringe of Faversham, at the time of survey the site was in agricultural use. - 4.3 Detailed field examination of the soils on the site showed the presence of clay loams passing to clays at variable depths, affected by imperfect drainage to differing degrees.